 LEADERSHIP @ AMANI SCHOOL

-The School is run by a Principal (Head Teacher), Deputy Principal, Senior Teacher, and a team of teaching and non-teaching staff.
+The School is run by a Principal (Head Teacher), a deputy principal, a senior teacher, a team of teaching and non-teaching staff, and a student government council.

-A Parents Teachers’ Association (PTA) Committee steers stakeholder participation.
+A Parents ' and Teachers’ Association (PTA) Committee steers stakeholder participation.

 Amani Complex Kenya Board, which comprises the community members, the School Principal, and the founders, provides oversight.

-The current staff comprises 10 teaching staff and four support staff.
+The current staff comprises 10 teaching staff members and 4 support staff members.

 Aman School Ongoing Phase 1 Renovation of the Newly Leased Campus with Six Classrooms and an Office.